 Doubtful shots must be scored with a scoring gauge or scoring template.
 A scoring gauge may only be inserted one time.
 Scorers should look at the gauge from a slight angle to clearly see where the edge of the gauge's flange and target meet.
 See the diagram below.
-An Eagle Eye[TM] or other scoring template should be used to score doubtful shots, torn shot holes or shot groups with two or more shots (Rule 8.1.4).
+An Eagle EyeTM or other scoring template should be used groups with two or more shots (Rule 8.1.4).
 A scoring gauge may not be used to score a torn shot hole.
 Shots that have been gauged or scored with a template must be marked with a plus (+) if that shot is scored as the higher value or with a minus (-) if that shot is scored as the lower value.
 Both scorers must mark and initial any shot scored with a gauge or template.
 If a third opinion is required, that person must also mark and initial the shot.
 The decision of the scorers on the value of any shot scored with a gauge or template is final and may not be protested.